aaronbloomfield/ics/uva/index.md

     - Smashing the Stack for Fun and Profit, available online in [HTML](http://phrack.org/issues/49/14.html ) and [PDF](http://www-inst.eecs.berkeley.edu/~cs161/fa08/papers/stack_smashing.pdf)
 -->

-- Due Tuesday, June 8th:
+- Due Monday, June 7th:
     - [NPR's Planet Monday episode 908: I Am Not A Robot](https://www.npr.org/sections/money/2019/04/24/716854013/episode-908-i-am-not-a-robot)
 - Due Tuesdady, June 1st:
     - [An Introduction to Cybersecurity Ethics](https://www.scu.edu/media/ethics-center/technology-ethics/IntroToCybersecurityEthics.pdf): you can skip the questions (the blue boxes therein); once you remove those, the table of contents, and the appendices, it's about 35 typed pages